MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-calculate-order-promising-dates.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 10/01/2018
+ms.date: 11/23/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: b51486a1daed9f6896424c1eefb55688aec8d16e
+ms.openlocfilehash: 2b1eae5f8562999f3fca227b6de6778ef1c5374e
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="calculate-order-promising-dates"></a>Calculate Order Promising Dates
 A company must be able to inform their customers of order delivery dates.
-The **Order Promising Lines** window enables you to do this from a sales order line.
+The **Order Promising Lines** page enables you to do this from a sales order line.

 Based on an item’s known and expected availability dates, [!INCLUDE[d365fin](includes/d365fin_md.md)] instantly calculates shipment and delivery dates, which can then be promised to the customer.